Hieuqng/Udacity-s-Data-Scientist-Nano-Degree/Capstone Project/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@holmesdoyle/data-exploration-and-feature-importance-with-xgboost-d72985bebb2).
+The main findings of the code can be found at the post available [here](https://medium.com/@holmesdoyle/a-review-of-cnn-architectures-with-dog-breeds-classification-94086ce16400).

 ## License

-Data Source can be acquired from [AirBnb's website](http://insideairbnb.com/get-the-data.html)
+Data Source can be acquired from [ImageNet](http://www.image-net.org/)

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details